Efficient parameter sampling for Markov jump processes: Experiments

 In figure~\ref{fig:TSS}, we plot ESS per unit time as the observation interval $t_{end}$ increases.
-We consider the three-state MJP, and as before there are $19$ observations uniformly located over a time interval $(0,t_{end})$.
+We consider the 3-state MJP, and as before there are $19$ observations uniformly located over a time interval $(0,t_{end})$.
 We consider four settings, with $t_{end}$ equal to $10, 20, 50, 100$.
-For each, we compare our symmetrized MH sampler (with $\kappa$ set to $1$) with the Gibbs sampler (with $\kappa$ set to $2$).
+For each, we compare our symmetrized MH sampler (with $\kappa$ set to $1$) with the \naive\ MH and Gibbs samplers (with $\kappa$ set to $2$).
 While the performance of the Gibbs sampler is comparable with our symmetrized algorithm for the smallest value of $t_{end}$, its performance is considerably worse for longer time-intervals.
-This is because the Gibbs sampler updates $\theta$ conditioned on the MJP trajectory, and longer time intervals result in stronger coupling between MJP path and parameters, and thus poorer mixing.
-This effect disappears if we integrate out the MJP trajectory.
-This experiment demonstrates that it is not sufficient just to integrate out the state values of the trajectory, we also have to get around the effect of the trajectory transition times.
+This is the limitation of Gibbs sampling that motivated this work: when updating $\theta$ conditioned on the MJP trajectory, longer time intervals result in stronger coupling between MJP path and parameters (figure~\ref{fig:hist}), and thus poorer mixing.
+The performance of the \naive\ sampler demonstrates that it is not sufficient just to integrate out the state values of the trajectory, we also have to get around the coupling between the Poisson grid and the parameters.
 Our symmetrized MH-algorithm allows this.

 To the right of figure~\ref{fig:TSS}, we plot results from a similar experiment.
-Now, instead of keeping the number of measurements fixed as we increase the observation interval, we keep the observation rate fixed at one observation every unit interval of time, so that longer observation intervals have larger number of observations.
+Now, instead of keeping the number of measurements fixed as we increase the observation interval, we keep the observation {\em rate} fixed at one observation every unit interval of time, so that longer observation intervals have larger number of observations.
 The results are similar to the previous case: Gibbs sampling performs well for small observation intervals, with performance degrading sharply for larger intervals.
-These two experiments illustrate the importance of integrating out the MJP path while carrying out parameter inference.